BardicDefense/purple-hack/README.md

 - Backpack, pouches, waterskin, tinderbox, bedroll
 - Misc tiny items (within reason); worn items/clothing

+All other carried objects take up slots, measuring both weight and awkwardness.
+Assuming proper carrying gear, you can carry 10 + your Str mod in slots.
 If you plan to cast Turn Undead, be sure to buy a holy symbol!
 If you’re a thief, you’ll want lockpicks.
 A magic-user needs a book to use as a spellbook.

 ## The Gygax Pack